Technology Center Americas: Turning zany, whiteboard ideas turn into next-generation wind turbine blades

 Based on the NASA Michoud campus, TCA was originally part of Blade Dynamics, which was acquired by GE in 2015 and became officially part of LM Wind Power, a GE Renewable Energy business a year later.
-We asked some of the team – twins Tanner and Jasper Knoblock, and Guy Scoggin – about their engineering career so far, why they think working at TCA is so special and the opportunities resulting from being part of a much bigger, global business.
+We asked two members of the team – twins Tanner and Jasper Knoblock – about their engineering career so far, why they think working at TCA is so special and the opportunities resulting from being part of a much bigger, global business.

 Tell us about your career to date